General Liability vs. Professional Liability: What’s the Difference?

 Depending on the type of work you do, you may need to get both types of coverage to provide your business with the most protection.

-Here are a few signs you may need both general and professional liability insurance:
+Here are a few signs you may need both general liability and professional liability insurance:

 • Coverage.
 No matter which type of policy you choose, make sure it covers you adequately for the biggest risks in your industry.
 For example, if you’re an e-commerce seller, it may make sense to find a GL policy that offers more protection against product liability claims.